Why Qunol's CoQ10 is Better

 This is why you should choose a CoQ10 supplement that is both water and fat-soluble.

-Regular CoQ10 is Difficult to Absorb
+Regular CoQ10 Supplements are Difficult to Absorb

 Before we get any benefits from them, our bodies must break down food and supplements, including CoQ10, into particles that are small enough for us to absorb.